 - Consistent software upgrades

-Grow.com gives marketers access to powerful dashboard and business intelligence reporting with real-time data.
-Connect to the tools in your marketing stack and Grow.com will automatically pull data into dashboards for the most up-to-the-minute reporting.
+Grow.com gives marketers access to a powerful dashboard and business intelligence reporting with real-time data.
+By connecting the tools in your marketing stack, Grow.com will automatically pull data into dashboards for the most up-to-the-minute reporting.
 Customized branded reports mean that agencies can build client-specific reports to share and C-levels can bring together data from across campaigns.
 The platform is designed to make data analytics accessible across a company, so there’s no coding needed, faster implementation, and anyone can learn to analyze data.

 - Mobile app access

 - Over 150 integrations

 - Visual editors with no coding needed

 Marketo is one of the biggest marketing software vendors in the B2B space, with over 3,000 customers and an estimated 21 percent share of the market.
 Their software comes with numerous out-of-the-box dashboards and custom reports for analyzing cross-channel campaign revenue, comparing your results against competitors, monitoring the lead funnel, evaluating email campaigns, and more.
 Dashboards can be customized according to user role and are displayed under the “Analytics” tab in the web application.

 Want a list of comparable Marketo alternatives?
 We’ve got you covered.

 - Opportunity Influence Analyzer